Prepare your Source Server for Windows Server 2012 Essentials migration

 Microsoft SQL Server™

-Download and install the Microsoft Windows Small Business Server 2008 Best Practices Analyzer from the Microsoft Download Center.
+Download and install the Windows SBS 2003 BPA from the Microsoft Windows Small Business Server 2003 Best Practices Analyzer website.

 After the download is complete, click Start, click All Programs, and then click SBS Best Practices Analyzer Tool.